opengeospatial/OGC-Web-API-Guidelines/README.md

 ### Principle #15 – API Description

-Describing the API in human and macine readable form has value to the developer.
+Describing the API in human and machine readable form has value to the developer.
 Currently OpenAPI version 3 is common practice.

-### Principle #16 - Use IANA well-known identifiers
+### Principle #16 - Use well-known identifiers

-IANA and other standardization organizations have defined so called well known identifiers for different purposes.
+IANA has defined well-known identifiers for different purposes.
 For example:

 - Media types: https://www.iana.org/assignments/media-types/media-types.xhtml
 - Link relations: https://www.iana.org/assignments/link-relations/link-relations.xhtml
 - Well-known URIs: https://www.iana.org/assignments/well-known-uris/well-known-uris.xhtml

 For example is it possible to differenciate between XACML or GeoXACML policies.
-XACML policies would be returned with the 'application/xacml+xml' media type and GeoXACML policies with media type 'application/geoxacml+xml'
+XACML policies would be returned with the 'application/xacml+xml' media type and GeoXACML policies with media type 'application/geoxacml+xml'.

+For identifiers not registered with IANA, other standardization bodies like OGC should be used.
+For OGC for example, well-known identifiers can be registered with the OGC [Definition Server](https://www.ogc.org/def-server).

 ### Principle #17 - Use explicit relations
 In many cases it is appropriate to use typed relation to explicitly declare links among resources.